 Average 5 hours/day.
 Consider these two years very much like going to work.

 A laptop is highly recommended.
 Mac is the industry standard, but not absolutely necessary.
 Obtaining Adobe Creative Cloud software would be the place to start for software.
 Currently, Financial Aid does not cover these costs.
 Student software discounts are available through Journey Ed.
 You must have a school ID to receive a discount.
-A school ID can be obtained on the first floor of the Broadway Edison building, near the cashiers office.
+A school identification cards can be obtained on the first floor of the Broadway Edison building, near the cashiers office.

 Yes, 10-20 hours a week is possible, much more than that becomes hard to manage.